Skip to main content

 2. In Sheridan Schools, a Universal Screening process occurs at the 2nd grade at Alice Terry Elementary.

 i.
-In late September of each school year, ALL 2nd grade students engage in the CogAT 7 assessment during their regular school day with their homeroom teacher in the computer lab.
+In late October of each school year, ALL 2nd grade students engage in the CogAT 7 assessment during their regular school day with their homeroom teacher in the computer lab.

 ii.
 Data obtained from the CogAT7 will determine who will need further assessment, family input and other data gathered for the identification process during the month of October.